UnderscoreBrad/CloudBenchmarkSuiteSetup/README.md

 This will download repositories and required benchmarks, download prerequisites, and configure a database for PGBench.

-## BENCHMARK RUN USAGE: sudo ./run.sh
+## RUNNING BENCHMARKS

+In one terminal window, run: setup/./setup_webserv.sh In a second terminal window, run: sudo ./run.sh

-This will run the benchmark suite, saving results to corresponding files.
+This will run the benchmark suite, with results sequential in the terminal.

-## Included Benchmarks:

-Yahoo Cloud Serving Benchmark

-PGBench

-HammerDB

-Autocannon

-Bombardier

-Cassowary

-Nginx wrk requests (custom)

-FIO

-Perf3

-Geekbench

-Machine Learning Performance Analysis (custom)

-Prime Number Generation Tester (custom)

-Single-Function Monte Carlo Integration Tester (custom)

-Multi-Threaded Monte Carlo Integration Tester (custom)

-HTTP Ping A-Giant-List-of-Places (custom)